-ENGLISH 2 (Y) #0111 PREREQUISITE : Su English 1 or Advan recommendation.
-SCHOOL EDHS ORHS PHS UMHS IHS Virtual Academy GRADES 10 CREDIT 5 units per semester Meets UC Requirement: "b"
+ENGLISH 2 (Y) #0111 PREREQUISITE: Successful completion of English 1 or Advanced English 1 or teacher recommendation.
+SCHOOL EDHS ORHS PHS UMHS IHS PCA GRADES 10 CREDIT 5 units per semester Meets UC Requirement: "b"

 In English 2 emphasis is on writing, speaking, and reading of both core works of literature and informational texts.
 Students will develop an understanding of, and appreciation for, world literature.